Tips for Cleaning Your AC System

-With summer winding down in Crystal and Twin Cities, now is an ideal time to get ahead on air conditioner maintenance.
+With summer ending in Crystal and Twin Cities, now is a good time to get a kick start on air conditioner maintenance.

-If you haven’t cleaned it this year, it could be clogged with dust and yard waste.
-This buildup can reduce your unit’s efficiency and cause it to break down.
-Or require replacement sooner.
+If you haven’t cleaned it lately, it could be full of dirt and debris from your yard.
+This collection can decrease your unit’s efficiency and cause it to break down.
+Or make it wear out sooner.

-We advise having your air conditioning system professionally serviced once a year.
+We advise having your air conditioning system professionally serviced annually.
 Why?
-A clean system can be more energy efficient, which could save you money on utility costs.
+A clean unit can be more energy efficient, which could save you money on energy expenses.

-Routine AC maintenance also helps our technicians discover and address slight issues before they turn into expensive problems.
+Consistent AC maintenance also helps our technicians spot and address slight issues before they become costly problems.

 Related: How to Keep Your Air Conditioner from Failing